jeshraghian/snntorch/docs/snntorch.spikegen.rst

 snntorch.spikegen
 ------------------------
-:mod:`snntorch.spikegen` is a package that provides a variety of common spike generation and conversion methods, including spike-rate and latency coding.
+:mod:`snntorch.spikegen` is a module that provides a variety of common spike generation and conversion methods, including spike-rate and latency coding.

 How to use spikegen
 ^^^^^^^^^^^^^^^^^^^^^^^^